-DEPT/DIVISION NAME: HUMAN RESOURCES DEPT/DIV NUMBER: G23OO This Department/Division provides the following services and functions and has the following statutory responsibilities: The Department of Human Resources administers six collective bargaining agreements, assists the Town employee and labor relati pargaining, processes employee grievances, and advises town Departments on ions matters and personnel policies.
-The department is also responsible for recruiting, is and administering employee benefits.
+DEPT/DIVISION NAME: Human Resources DEPT/DIV NUMBER: G2300

+This Department/Division provides the following services and functions and has the following statutory responsibilities:

+The Department of Human Resources administers six collective bargaining agreements, assists the Town attorneys with collective bargaining, processes employee grievances, and advises town Departments on employee and labor relations matters and personnel policies.
+The department is also responsible for recruiting, testing, placing employees and administering employee benefits.

-Form 2 DEPARTMENT NAME: HUMAN RESOURCES Statement of goals and objectives for the next year, program statistics and other descriptive information: Recruitment, testing, selection and placement of employees Benefits administration Development of classification and compensation plans Assist Town Attorneys with labor negotiations Contract administration Hear employee grievances Maintenance of employee records and files New employee orientation Supervisor and employee training and development Assist Town Attorneys with labor arbitration hearings and other employment-related hearings
+DEPARTMENT NAME:HUMAN RESOURCES Form .
+Statement of goals and objectives for the next year, program statistics and other description: iptive Recruitment, testing, selection and placement of employees Benefits administration Development of classification and compensation plans Assist Town Attorneys with labor negotiations Contract administration Hear employee grievances Maintenance of employee records and files New employee orientation Supervisor and employee training and development - Assist Town Attorneys with labor arbitration hearings and other employment-related hearings